openrndr/openrndr-guide/docs/interaction/Events.markdown

 val doneWaiting = Event<Unit>("done-waiting", postpone = true)
 ```

-Now triggering the event does no longer send it immediately, but queues it.
+Now triggering the event no longer sends it immediately, but queues it.
 The second part of the solution is to actually deliver the queued events
 by calling `deliver()`.